Best TV series to watch on Netflix right now (September 2020) - TheNewsTrace

 When They See Us

-Ava DuVernay’s harrowing series is a tough watch, however an vital one.
-Starring Determined Housewives actress Felicity Huffman, it tells the true story of the Central Park 5, 5 black and Hispanic teenagers who had been wrongfully convicted of a rape that passed off in New York Metropolis in 1989.
-They had been accused and charged on flimsy proof, and a racist system noticed them incarcerated for a heinous crime they’d no involvement with.
-Superbly acted, the drama will go away you spitting with outrage as you witness an unbelievable miscarriage of justice.
+Ava DuVernay’s harrowing series is a tough watch, however an essential one.
+Starring Determined Housewives actress Felicity Huffman, it tells the true story of the Central Park 5, 5 black and Hispanic teenagers who have been wrongfully convicted of a rape that befell in New York Metropolis in 1989.
+They have been accused and charged on flimsy proof, and a racist system noticed them incarcerated for a heinous crime they’d no involvement with.
+Superbly acted, the drama will depart you spitting with outrage as you witness an unbelievable miscarriage of justice.

-Throughout 4 episodes, we observe these confused and terrified younger males and their households, as they try to navigate police interviews and courtroom trials with the percentages stacked in opposition to them.
-It’s then price discovering “Oprah Winfrey Presents: When They See Us Now” to see Oprah interviewing the boys behind the drama, about their expertise and the horrible impression their convictions had on their lives.
+Throughout 4 episodes, we observe these confused and terrified younger males and their households, as they try to navigate police interviews and courtroom trials with the percentages stacked towards them.
+It’s then price discovering “Oprah Winfrey Presents: When They See Us Now” to see Oprah interviewing the lads behind the drama, about their expertise and the horrible impression their convictions had on their lives.

 Watch on Netflix